kellertobias/servobill/README.md

 ## License

-This software is licensed under a modified MIT license that does not allow you to sell the software or host it as a service for others.
+This software is licensed under a modified MIT license that does not allow you to sell the software or host it as a software as a service.

-See LICENSE.md for the full license text.
+See [LICENSE.md](LICENSE.md) for the full license text.